Blutfahne

-The Blutfahne ([ˈbluːtfaːnə]), or Blood Flag, is or was a Nazi Party swastika flag that was carried during the attempted coup d’etat Beer Hall Putsch in Munich, Germany on 9 November 1923, during which it became soaked in the blood of one of the SA men who died.
-It subsequently became one of the most revered objects of the NSDAP.
-It was used in ceremonies in which new flags for party organizations were consecrated by the Blood Flag when touched by it.
+The Blutfahne ([ˈbluːtfaːnə]), or Blood Flag, is or was a Nazi Party swastika flag that was carried during the attempted coup d'état Beer Hall Putsch in Munich, Germany on 9 November 1923, during which it became soaked in the blood of one of the SA men who died.
+It subsequently became one of the most revered objects of the Nazi Party.
+It was used in ceremonies in which new flags for party organisations were "consecrated" by the Blood Flag when touched by it.

 Beer Hall Putsch

 The flag was that of the 5th SA Sturm, which was carried in the march towards the Feldherrnhalle.
 When the Munich police fired on the National Socialists (Nazis), the flagbearer Heinrich Trambauer was hit and dropped the flag.
 Andreas Bauriedl, an SA man marching alongside the flag, was killed and fell onto it, staining the flag with his blood.

-There were two stories about what happened to the flag in the aftermath of the Putsch: one was that the wounded flagbearer Heinrich Trambauer took the flag to a friend where he removed it from its staff before leaving with it hidden inside his jacket and later giving it to a Karl Eggers for safekeeping.
+There were two stories about what happened to the flag in the aftermath of the Putsch: one was that the wounded Trambauer took the flag to a friend where he removed it from its staff before leaving with it hidden inside his jacket and later giving it to a man named Karl Eggers for safekeeping.
 The other story was that the flag was confiscated by the Munich authorities and was later returned to the Nazis via Eggers.
 In the mid-1930s, after a myth emerged that Bauriedl had been carrying the flag, an investigation by Nazi archivists concluded that Trambauer was the standard-bearer and that the flag had been concealed by an SA man, not taken by the police, though they had confiscated other flags which they later returned.
-Regardless of which story was the correct one, after Adolf Hitler was released from Landsberg prison (having served nine months of a five-year prison sentence for his part in the putsch), Eggers gave the flag to him.
+Regardless of which story was the correct one, after Adolf Hitler was released from Landsberg Prison (having served nine months of a five-year prison sentence for his part in the putsch), Eggers gave the flag to him.